pradeep3sep/interviewquestion/README.md

 <br>

-- How hydration fails
 - when api fails on server side how you manage it - 2 ways
 - Rendering strategies: 5 types
-- App Router vs Pages Router Folder structure and difference
+    - Kaise every one is different from other
+- SSR vs CSR (5 points)
+- How Hydration happens in terms of DOM and virtual dom, How hydration fails
 - importing the server compoent in client
+- App router vs Page router (loading, route level error, default rendering, api call,route grouping, parallel route, intercepting route)
+- App Router vs Pages Router Folder structure
+- Side by side function compare of page and app router
 - Folder Structure of all files in next js(Search Keyword)
 - Static route
 - Dynamic route